samroon2/app_rating_predictions/README.md

 <img src="application/static/img/completed_form.PNG" width="60%" height="60%">

-Storing this information allows for back testing, monitoring model performance an re-training.
+Storing this information allows for back testing, monitoring model performance and re-training.

 The web application is built using flask, along with one of the api's, the other is built with quart.
+Model development code can be found in the corresponding notebooks.